isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-String of Beads.md

   <h4>Common problems &amp; solutions:</h4>
 	<p>This plant is largely resistant to most pests.</p>
 	<p>This plant is susceptible to <a href="/page-index/plant-problems/root-rot/">root rot</a> if grown in <a href="/page-index/plant-problems/waterlogging/">waterlogged</a> soil.
 To prevent rot, allow the plant to dry out between waterings and ensure that there is enough air circulation.</p>
 	<p><a href="/page-index/pests/mealy-bugs/">Mealy bugs</a> may infest the plant if it is sickly or overgrown.
-Prune off the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests. <a href="/page-index/horticulture-techniques/pruning/">Regularly prune</a> the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like root rot, lack of sunlight, and nutrient deficiencies.</p>
+Prune off the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests. <a href="/page-index/horticulture-techniques/pruning/">Regularly prune</a> the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like <a href="/page-index/horticulture-techniques/root-rot/">root rot</a>, lack of sunlight, and <a href="/page-index/plant-problems/nutrient-deficiencies/">nutrient deficiencies</a>.</p>
 	<br>
 </section>